Kari Sørheim

 Kari Sørheim (born 12 October 1948) is a Norwegian politician for the Christian Democratic Party.

 She served as a deputy representative to the Norwegian Parliament from Hordaland during the terms 1997–2001 and 2001–2005.
+In total she met during 36 days of parliamentary session.

 On the local level she has been a member of Masfjorden municipal council.
+Among her policies to attract residents to her remote municipality was to subsidize the drivers' license for youth.
+In 2007 she became deputy mayor.

+In 2008 she was elected president of the Norwegian Missionary Society (NMS), winning a vote against Kjell Erfjord at the national convention.
+She became the second female president of NMS.